- Oops!Something went wrong.Please try again later.

-Although P/E enjoys great popularity among value investors, a more-complicated metric called EV/EBITDA is sometimes viewed as a better alternative.
-EV/EBITDA, also referred to as the enterprise multiple, gives the true picture of a company’s valuation and earning potential.
-Additionally, it has a more comprehensive approach to valuation.
+While P/E enjoys great popularity among value investors, a less-used and more-complicated metric called EV-to-EBITDA is sometimes viewed as a better alternative.
+EV-to-EBITDA gives the true picture of a company’s valuation and earnings potential.
+It has a more comprehensive approach to valuation.

-EV/EBITDA is essentially the enterprise value (EV) of a stock divided by its earnings before interest, taxes, depreciation and amortization (EBITDA).
-EV is the sum of a company’s market capitalization, its debt and preferred stock minus cash and cash equivalents.
-In a nutshell, it is the total value of a company.
+EV-to-EBITDA is the enterprise value (EV) of a stock divided by its earnings before interest, taxes, depreciation and amortization (EBITDA).
+EV is the sum of a company’s market capitalization, debt and preferred stock minus cash and cash equivalents.

-The other element of the multiple, EBITDA, gives a clearer picture of a company’s profitability as it removes the impact of non-cash expenses like depreciation and amortization that depress net earnings.
+EBITDA, the other component of the multiple, gives a clearer picture of a company’s profitability as it removes the impact of non-cash expenses like depreciation and amortization that depress net earnings.
 It is also often used as a proxy for cash flows.

-Usually, the lower the EV/EBITDA ratio, the more attractive it is.
-A low EV/EBITDA ratio could signal that a stock is potentially undervalued.
+Usually, the lower the EV-to-EBITDA ratio, the more attractive it is.
+A low EV-to-EBITDA ratio could signal that a stock is potentially undervalued.

 Moreover, P/E can’t be used to value a loss-making firm.
 A firm’s earnings are also subject to accounting estimates and management manipulation.
-On the other hand, EV/EBITDA is difficult to manipulate and can also be used to value companies that are making loss but are EBITDA-positive.
+In contrast, EV-to-EBITDA is harder to manipulate and can be used to value companies that have negative net earnings but are positive on the EBITDA front.

-EV/EBITDA is also a useful yardstick in assessing the value of firms that are highly leveraged and have a high degree of depreciation.
-It can also be used to compare companies with different levels of debt.
+EV-to-EBITDA is also a useful yardstick in measuring the value of firms that are highly leveraged and have a high degree of depreciation.
+Moreover, it can be used to compare companies with different levels of debt.

-However, EV/EBITDA has its limitations too.
-It varies across industries and is generally not appropriate while comparing stocks in different industries given their diverse capital spending requirements.
+But EV-to-EBITDA has its limitations too.
+The ratio varies across industries (a high-growth industry typically has higher multiple and vice versa) and is usually not appropriate while comparing stocks in different industries given their diverse capital requirements.

-Hence, instead of solely relying on EV/EBITDA, you can club it with the other key ratios such as price-to-book (P/B), P/E and price-to-sales (P/S) to achieve the desired outcome.
+As such, a strategy solely based on EV-to-EBITDA might not yield the desired results.
+But you can club it with the other major ratios in your stock investing toolbox such as price-to-book (P/B), P/E and price-to-sales (P/S) to screen value stocks.